encord-team/encord-active/docs/docs/active-learning/acquisition-functions.md

 :::tip
 If you’d like to talk to an expert on the topic, the Encord ML team can be found in the #general channel in our Encord Active [Discord community](https://discord.gg/TU6yT7Uvx3).
 :::

+## How can I utilize the chosen acquisition function?

+Explore the [Easy Active Learning on MNIST][easy-active-learning-in-mnist] tutorial for a quick overview using a well-known example dataset.

+[ea-acquisition-function-least-confidence]: ../metrics/model-quality-metrics/#least-confidence
+[ea-acquisition-function-margin]: ../metrics/model-quality-metrics/#margin
+[ea-acquisition-function-variance]: ../metrics/model-quality-metrics/#variance
+[ea-acquisition-function-entropy]: ../metrics/model-quality-metrics/#entropy
+[easy-active-learning-in-mnist]: ../tutorials/easy-active-learning-on-mnist